-The graph below shows the relationship between what a country spends on health per person and life expectancy in that same country between 1970 and 2015 for a number of rich countries.
+The graph below shows the relationship between what a country spends on health per person and life expectancy in that country between 1970 and 2015 for a number of rich countries.

-This development led to a large inequality between the US and other rich countries: In the US health spending per capita is often more than three-times higher than in other rich countries, yet the populations of countries with much lower health spending than the US enjoy considerably longer lives.
+This development has led to a large inequality between the US and other rich countries.
+In the US health spending per capita is more than three times higher than in many other rich countries, yet the populations of countries with much lower health spending than the US enjoy considerably longer lives.

 [This graph and more information can be found in the entry on how healthcare is financed.]